AdobeDocs/commerce-operations.en/help/configuration/security/secure-cron-php.md

 ### Secure cron in `nginx.conf.sample`

-Magento provides an optimized sample nginx configuration file out of the box.
+Commerce provides an optimized sample nginx configuration file out of the box.
 We recommend modifying it to secure cron.

-1. Add the following to your Magento [`nginx.conf.sample`](https://github.com/magento/magento2/blob/2.4/nginx.conf.sample) file:
+1. Add the following to your [`nginx.conf.sample`](https://github.com/magento/magento2/blob/2.4/nginx.conf.sample) file:

    ```conf
    #Securing cron